sifzerda/asteroids/README.md

 ```
 to create smoother ship acceleration, however this may affect performance.

-I experimented with handling movement keyUp and keyDown separately via useEffect to apply different physics to ship motion vs rest, but this didn't have much effect.
+I experimented with handling movement keyUp and keyDown separately via useEffect to apply different physics to ship motion vs rest, but this didn't have much overall effect.
+I saved the relevant code inside: client/src/components/copies/movementdiff.js

 ## (8) Bugs and Further Development: